MarkusBordihn/BOs-Advancements-Tracker/README.md

 ## 🚀Features

-- Client side only, works with multiplayer server
+- Client side only, but works with multiplayer servers.
-- Easy overview of advancements with sorting and filter
+- List Overview of advancements with sorting and filter.
+- Displaying of completed and missing criteria to make it easier to complete an advancement.
-- Easy way to track specific advancements and their process
+- Easy way to track specific advancements and their process.
+- Most criteria will be translated to more meaningful names.

 ### 📜Advancements Overview

 The overview could be open with **CTRL + L** and displays all current advancements and allow the tracking of single advancements.

 ![Advancement Overview][overview_example]

+### 🔎 Advancement Details

+By clicking on the advancements inside the overview you will see the details about the completed and missing criteria and a list of rewards, if any.

+![Advancement Details][advancement_criteria]

 ### 🎯Advancements Widget